-While margin comments are perfect for instant responses to line-level issues, the editorial letter enables us to articulate our thoughts as to what the piece is about and striving to do on a holistic scale.
-We can make suggestions and ask questions to the writer about their choices and balance the options that could take the work in one direction or another.
-In this, it’s akin to a conversation with the writer, which respects their choices by honoring them as they are on the page and also as we see them becoming.
+The editorial letter enables the editor to articulate their thoughts as to what the piece is about and striving to do.
+They make suggestions and ask questions to the writer about their choices and balance the options that could take the work in one direction or another.
+In this, it’s akin to a conversation with the writer, which respects your choices by honoring them as they are on the page and also as the editor sees them becoming.

-Speaking to the various craft elements that make up a piece of successful writing, we move from overall theme, purpose, and plot/structure, through the story points, character development, setting, detail, pacing and language/tone.
+Speaking to the various craft elements that make up a piece of successful writing, the editor moves from overall theme, purpose, and plot/structure, through the story points, character development, setting, detail, pacing and language/tone.
 An editor may suggest cutting sections that bog down the material, reordering sections for clarity, or adding an element to a character’s evolution to show greater motivation for their behavior, and etc.

-This letter is a labor of love and skill; our editors evaluate not only the work but the writer’s background as we craft our feedback to make sure it is applicable and digestible.
-We use analogies, images, and graphs as needed.
-We also often do a chapter-by-chapter breakdown to help the author see the construction of the developing manuscript (similar to how many writers pin index cards with chapter summaries to their walls).
+This letter is a labor of care and skill- it often tops 25 pages; a good editor evaluates not only the work but the writer’s background as they craft their feedback to make sure it is applicable and digestible.
+They may use analogies, images, and graphs as needed.
+They may also do a chapter-by-chapter breakdown to help the author see the construction of the developing manuscript (similar to how many writers pin index cards with chapter summaries to their walls).

-These letters can top 25 pages.
-When we consider how these notes serve as a road map, we want them to be as clear and specific as possible, so the writer can easily and smoothly arrive at their destination.
+When the editor considers how these notes serve as a road map, they want them to be as clear and specific as possible, so the writer can easily and smoothly arrive at their destination.

 Manuscript Evaluation or Developmental Feedback?